dy/sprae/readme.md

 #### `:value="value"`

-Bind value to input, textarea or select.
+Binds value to input, textarea or select.

 ```html
 <div :with="{text: ''}">